 You may argue that RDP Wrapper just enables you to take advantage of the functionality that you’re licensed to utilize by section 2.d(ⅴ), but section 2.c+2.c(ⅳ) contradicts 2.d(ⅴ) with no clear reading as to which one takes precedence.
 Section 2.d(ⅴ) doesn’t expressly grant an exception from 2.c+2.c(ⅳ), but 2.d(ⅴ) is more specific to the situation at hand.

-Not being able nor permitted to work around bugs and problems in Windows is one of the reasons why I choose Linux over Windows.
+Not being able nor permitted to work around bugs and problems in Windows is one of the top reasons why I choose Linux over Windows.
+I just find it so damned frustrating.
+On the other hand, I understand that Microsoft wants to prevent Home customers from “needlessly” exposing their devices to external threats.

 If you want to stay in compliance with the Windows license, you can either choose to use a free VNC alternative or upgrade your Windows 10 Home license to a Pro edition license by purchasing a digital upgrade code from Amazon.